Business Proposal | K-drama review

 2022 | South Korea | Rom Com

-A series that’s been trending since its release, and for the right reasons.
-The Business Proposal is a wholesome entertainer, a rom-com that celebrates all the tropes we crib about but secretly love!
+A Korean series that’s been trending since its release — and for the right reasons — Business Proposal is a wholesome rom-com that celebrates all the tropes we crib about but secretly love.

 Shin Ha-ri (Kim Se-jeong) goes on a blind date in place of her bestie Jin Young-seo (Seol In-ah).
-Their aim is to get Young-seo rejected because she’d prefer to find her own life partner rather than marry someone her father picked out.
-But things go downhill for Ha-ri when she realizes that the suitor is Kang Tae-moo (Ahn Hyo-seop), the CEO of her company!
+Their aim is to get Young-seo rejected because Young-seo’d rather find her own life partner than marry someone her father picked out.
+But things go downhill for Ha-ri when she realises that the suitor is Kang Tae-moo (Ahn Hyo-seop), the CEO of her company!
 Stuck helping her friend, Ha-ri continues the charade.
 But only until Young-seo bumps into Cha Sung-hoon (Kim Min-kyu), Tae-moo’s secretary and best friend.

-A disgruntled and cornered Ha-ri claims to be someone she’s not (yes!) to save her job and is then bullied by Tae-moo to be his fake date.
+A disgruntled, cornered Ha-ri claims to be someone she’s not (yes!) to save her job, and is then bullied by Tae-moo into being his fake date.
 While the lead bungle along these lines, trust-fund baby Young-seo moves out of her father’s home to make her own life.
-Her neighbour is Sung-hoon – her heart flutters, he is reluctant.
+Her neighbour is Sung-hoon – her heart flutters, but he is reluctant.
 The two couples sort through various differences like class, monetary status, misunderstandings, family and more to come together (but obviously!).

 The Good & Bad

-The makers don’t waste time justifying the use of tropes, nor do they waste time dragging out angles (no triangle here) to stretch the series.
-It’s evident in the first episode that this series will be a fun ride, and the makers do not disappoint, nor do they allow the series to become a weep fest.
+The makers don’t waste time justifying the use of tropes, nor do they drag out angles (no triangle here) to stretch the series.
+It’s evident in the first episode that this series will be a fun ride, and the makers do not disappoint, nor do they let the series become a weepfest.
 However, the makers do not rush through the story; it progresses naturally and the individual struggles seem viable and relatable.
 Business Proposal is focused on the two couples who’ve all got off-the-charts chemistry – as romantic couples and friends!
-The chemistry and comic timing are the highlights of this ‘tropefest’ and of course, the ‘good looks’ that K-dramas are famous for and one of the main reasons we love them.
+The chemistry and comic timing are the highlights of this ‘tropefest’ and, of course, the ‘good looks’ that K-dramas are famous for and one of the main reasons we love them.

 Is it a unique K-drama?
 Not at all.
-As I’ve mentioned repeatedly, Business Proposal is a romantic comedy that celebrates tropes and has certain portions that’ll make you want to eye-roll.
-But the eye-roll will be with an indulgent smile because blame the actors; they’re that good at their job.
+As I’ve mentioned repeatedly, Business Proposal is a romantic comedy that celebrates tropes and includes portions that’ll make you want to roll your eyes.
+But the eye roll will be with an indulgent smile, because blame the actors; they’re that good at their job.

 A must-watch if you love romcoms and need to give your grey cells a break.
 Strictly avoid it if you are looking for a ‘story’.